seezmashele/simple-express-server/README.md

 # express-demo-server
-A simple expressjs and mongodb server
+A simple Express.js and MongoDB demo